Enterprise Content Management

 Records management is a hot topic these days.

-The amount of data organizations generate and store multiply exponentially each year.
+The amount of data organizations generate and store multiplies exponentially each year.
 (This includes content in applications like Microsoft SharePoint, Microsoft Exchange and internal/external social media sites.)
 Managing the growth and variety of such content, as well as its locations, becomes an impossible process.
 And, when you also factor into the equation the evolving industry and government regulations for information retention policies, you also realize there’s more at stake than the inconvenience of losing an invoice.
-There’s risks of audits, lost productivity and possibility of making a bad business decision based on old information.
+There are risks of audits, lost productivity and the possibility of making a bad business decision based on old information.